slash-bit/SoftRF-Mosche/README.md

 ### Latest additions:

+* vMB140: supports SD card & flight logging, on the T-Beam
+* vMB138: using add-on GNSS modules, on the T-Beam
 * vMB130: supports the GNS5892R ADS-B receiver module, on the T-Beam
 * vMB123: supports baro sensor on the T-Echo ("Badge")
 * vMB120: supports the latest 2024 radio protocol